SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 **Summary**

+Full strap set design.

-V3 extends V2 and significantly reduces sliding during activities like dancing and movement.
+V3 strap design extends on V2 and significantly reduces sliding during activities like dancing and movement.

 **👍 Pros:**
 - No sewing needed